Noaaan/MythicMetals/README.md

 Mythic Metals is a Fabric based Minecraft mod, that adds over 30 new axes, swords, hoes, pickaxes, shovels, ores, ingots, and sets of armor.
 The mod is heavily inspired by Shadowclaimers Metallurgy, and was originally intended as a port.
 After being denied the privilege to do so this mod was created from the ground up as my first proper Minecraft mod.

-This is the update branch, and it will see changes over time.

-## Patchnotes
-Added common tags for ores, tools, and ingots
-Added storage blocks for all ingots
-Removed True Alloy
-Metallurgium now requires to be upgraded onto Netherite armor with a smithing table
-Updated textures for some ingots and alloys
-Fixed unobtainium being way too rare
-Changed vermiculite into a drop instead of an ingot based catalyst
+This is the master branch.
+I usually push updates once i intend to create a new release.

-You can find older patch notes in the PATCHNOTES.md
+You can find the patch notes in the PATCHNOTES.md, on the release page, or on the files themselves on CurseForge.

 Currently there is one addon being worked on for this mod by the user DH (Fabricord), and a link will be added to the page once it is completed!